kawoou/DeliTodo/README.md

 ## License

-Deli is under MIT license.
+DeliTodo is under MIT license.
 See the [LICENSE](https://github.com/kawoou/DeliTodo/blob/master/LICENSE) file for more info.